Liberal Arts and Science Academy: Publications

 LASA publishes its own newspaper, The Liberator, as well as its own yearbook, Stetson.
 The Liberator was originally LBJ's newspaper; it was named after the abolitionist newspaper published in Boston in the 1800s.
 With the formal separation of LASA and LBJ in 2007, The Liberator became the official newspaper of both schools.
 LBJ withdrew from the joint publication at the start of the 2016–17 school year, due in part to the inclusion of an offensive graphic in the newspaper's February 2016 issue.
 However, the schools were already beginning to separate several courses and electives by that time.
 Stetson was previously LBJ's yearbook.
 When LASA and LBJ began to share a campus, LASA produced the book for both campuses.
 In 2016, LBJ began its own yearbook again, and LASA kept the Stetson name.

 Signature Courses

 Students must take two "Signature Courses" in both their freshman and sophomore years.
 These Signature Courses are semester-long classes, with one period every day.
 Freshmen must take Introduction to Engineering ("SciTech") and Graphic Design and Illustration ("E-Zine"); sophomores take Introduction to the Humanities ("Great Ideas") and Biogeology ("Planet Earth" or "Plearth").
+SciTech is an engineering course, where Freshmen will learn how to build, and also make projects.
+E-Zine is a graphic design class, where Freshman make a digital magazine on a topic of their choosing.